1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: They receive slanting rays and are cold.

-19. Latitude directly affects:
+19. Latitude directly affects_____________.

 A) Time zones